johnlennyt5/Body-Spa_Gift-Card/README.md

 <!-- Step 4: Object Ownership (Optional) -->

-In this section we want to click on:
+In the Object Ownership  section we want to click on:

 ACLs ENABLED followed by BUCKET OWNER PREFERRED

 <!-- Step 5: Block Public Access settings in bucket-->

-In this section:
+In the Block Public Access settings section:

 unclick block all public access then: